Sheb95/30DaysofJavascriptBasics/README.md

 _Course Change: The Complete JavaScript Course 2022: From Zero to Expert!
 (Udemy) (Main)_ I changed courses because this course has coding challenges which is thus better for my learning

+[✅] **Day 7** React using class components :
+I got distracted by a tutorial on the React docs so did that instead.
+The tutorial was tic-tac-toe
+-  _Topics Covered_:
+   -  this.state
+   -  props
+   -  constructing components using the class syntax
+   -  making a component interactive